edvarken/chisel-activation-functions/README.md

 | SiLU2b(x) | 7.97e-4        | 746   | 1722.56          | 0.575143     | 1788                     |
 | SiLU2c(x) | 4.50e-4        | 886   | 1956.64          | 0.599856     | 1875                     |
 | SiLU3(x)  | 4.86e-3        | 602   | 1758.40          | 0.620901     | 2196                     |

-### Fitting the SiLU hardware module into the Gemmini accelerator platform
-This SiLU unit must fit into the Gemmini accelerator platform.
-This means the SiLU approximation unit must be parallelized just like the systolic array in Gemmini.
-This means that for a systolic array of size 16 by 16, we place 16 SiLU hardware units in parallel, to be able to apply 16 activation functions on 16 inputs in parallel.
-This ensures only single-cycle latencies are perceived when using the SiLU hardware units.
-Working with a 200MHz 16by16 systolic array configuration of Gemmini, 16 SiLU units are placed in parallel at the input of the scratchpad SRAM.
-This way the inputs can be activated with the SiLU function, before going into the systolic array.
-This puts a factor 16x on the area and power usage.

 ## GELU
 The analytic function to approximate is `GELU(x) = x*0.5*[1+erf(x/sqrt(2))]`.